Azure/Azure-Verified-Modules/docs/content/help-support/module-support.md

 ## Issue/triage Automation

 - [x] ITA01TF.1-5 - If a bug/feature/request/general question is not responded to after 3 business days, then the AVM Core team will be tagged in a comment on the issue to reach out to the module owner.
+The AVM core team will also be assigned on the issue.
 - [x] ITA01BCP.1-5 - If a bug/feature/request/general question that has the label of "Type: AVM 🅰️ ✌️ ⓜ️" is not responded to after 3 business days, then the AVM Core team will be tagged in a comment on the issue to reach out to the module owner.
+The AVM core team will also be assigned on the issue.
+- [x] ITA02BCP.1-5 - If after an additional 3 business days there's still no update to the issue that has the label of "Type: AVM 🅰️ ✌️ ⓜ️", the AVM core team will be assigned to the issue and a further comment stating module owner is unresponsive.
-- [ ] ITA02 - If after an additional 3 business days there's still no update to the issue, the AVM core team will be assigned to the issue and a further comment stating module owner is unresponsive.
+- [x] ITA02TF.1-5 - If after an additional 3 business days there's still no update to the issue, the AVM core team will be assigned to the issue and a further comment stating module owner is unresponsive.
 - [ ] ITA03 - If a security issue not responded to after 3 business days, then the AVM Core team will be tagged in a comment on the issue to nudge the module owner
 - [ ] ITA04 - If after a further 3 business days and no update to the issue the AVM core team will be assigned to the issue and a further comment stating module owner MIA
 - [ ] ITA05 - If after 5 days (total from start of issue being raised) and no response the respective PGs GitHub Team will be tagged and assigned to the issue to assist